 - Q20.
-If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" deposited with the Returning Officer, how can he/she correct the relevant particulars? - A20.According to the Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections, all corrective information must be deposited with the relevant Returning Officer in a specified form "Notification of Corrected Information in relation to Election Advertisements" (Form No.: REO/C/11/ECSS(SF)(2021)), or uploaded onto the Central Platform or Candidate's Platform, within three working days after the polling day, the latest.
+If a candidate discovers an error in the particulars (e.g. quantity of advertisement, size, etc.) stated in the "Information Sheet in relation to Election Advertisements" deposited with the Returning Officer, how can he/she correct the relevant particulars? - A20.
+According to the Guidelines on Election-related Activities in respect of the Legislative Council Election, all corrective information must be deposited with the relevant Returning Officer in a specified form "Notification of Corrected Information in relation to Election Advertisements", or uploaded onto the Central Platform or Candidate's Platform, within three working days after the polling day, the latest.

 - Q21.
 How should a candidate make rectification if he/she has inadvertently omitted the printing details? - A21.
-If a candidate has inadvertently omitted the printing details from his/her printed election advertisement(s), the publisher of the election advertisement(s) or a person authorized by the publisher can make a statutory declaration giving the omitted details, and deposit such declaration with the Returning Officer of his/her subsector not later than seven days after the publication of the election advertisement(s) concerned.
+If a candidate has inadvertently omitted the printing details from his/her printed election advertisement(s), the publisher of the election advertisement(s) or a person authorized by the publisher can make a statutory declaration giving the omitted details, and deposit such declaration with the relevant Returning Officer not later than seven days after the publication of the election advertisement(s) concerned.

 - Q22.
-If several candidates who are contesting in the same subsector publish a joint election advertisement, can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
+If several candidates who are contesting in the same constituency publish a joint election advertisement, can the particulars of this joint election advertisement be declared in one single "Information Sheet in relation to Election Advertisements"?
 If they appoint a common election agent, can the election agent declare particulars of this joint election advertisement on behalf of them in one single "Information Sheet in relation to Election Advertisements" or via one single account of Central Platform? - A22.
-The Election Committee Subsector Elections are contested on individual basis, and every candidate must take responsibility for his/her own actions.
+The Legislative Council Election is contested on individual basis, and every candidate must take responsibility for his/her own actions.
 As far as the publication of joint election advertisement is concerned, to comply with the legislative requirement, each candidate publishing the joint election advertisement must separately deposit with the relevant Returning Officer the particulars and samples of the joint election advertisement, or upload the election advertisement particulars via Central Platform or Candidate's Platform for the purpose of public inspection.

-Each "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/ECSS(SF)(2021)) and Central Platform account is for use by one candidate only.
-Even if the candidates involved in a joint election advertisement may appoint a common election agent, the common election agent must deposit with the relevant Returning Officer an "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/ECSS(SF)(2021)) together with the samples of the election advertisement for each candidate, or upload the relevant information onto Central Platform through each candidate's dedicated Central Platform account respectively.
+Each "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/LC(SF)(2021)) and Central Platform account is for use by one candidate only.
+Even if the candidates involved in a joint election advertisement may appoint a common election agent, the common election agent must deposit with the relevant Returning Officer an "Information Sheet in relation to Election Advertisements" (Form No.: REO/C/10/LC(SF)(2021)) together with the samples of the election advertisement for each candidate, or upload the relevant information onto Central Platform through each candidate's dedicated Central Platform account respectively.